Working with Interactive Reports

 Filters within the same workbook apply to all reports within that workbook.
 For example, the Standardized Dose Index Reports workbook has four reports, and the Facility ID selected in one report applies to all four reports simultaneously, making it easier to switch between reports without having to select the same filter criteria.

 The Download button, in the bottom right corner, provides multiple options for downloading data.

 Choosing Image or PDF creates a .png or PDF file of the current screen.
-These options capture only what is visible on screen, i.e. what you can se without scrolling.
+These options capture only what is visible on screen, i.e. what you can see without scrolling.

-If the Data and Crosstab options are greyed out, click on the chart or table you want to download.
+If the Crosstab options greyed out, click on the blank space just above the chart or table you want to download.
 For example, the Scatterplot Over Time report has three data sections

 scanner statistics table

 Each of these may be downloaded.
-Click on a chart or table, then click the Download button and select Data or Crosstab.
+Click just above a chart or table, then click the Download button and select Crosstab.